univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

   :samp:`{B}` will be lost.
 Since :program:`Windows 2008` this limitation no longer exists and thus global groups can also be nested in Active Directory.

+.. _windows-groups-custom-mappings:

+Custom mappings
+"""""""""""""""

+For custom mappings, see :ref:`ad-connection-custom-mappings` in :cite:t:`developer-reference`.

 .. _ad-connector-users:

 Users